Experience a lively honeymoon holiday or romantic getaway in Torremolinos – Spain’s oldest, largest, noisiest and brashest resort.

-The best time for a Torremolinos honeymoon is during May, June, September and October when the days are long and sunny but lacking the crowds and torrid heat of July and August, when midday temperatures regularly soar beyond 30°C (86°F).
+The best time to visit Torremolinos is during May, June, September and October when the days are long and sunny, and you can avoid the crowds and torrid heat of July and August, when midday temperatures regularly soar beyond 30°C (86°F).

 The average seawater temperature is around 18°C (64°F) rising in July and August to around 23°C (73°F).

-Torremolinos is located around 15km west of Malaga on the Costa del Sol, which stretches for more than 150km along the south coast of Spain from Tarifa in the east near Gibraltar to Almuñecar on the Costa Tropical, near Granada.
+Torremolinos is located around 15km (9mi) west of Malaga on the Costa del Sol, which stretches for more than 150km (93mi) along the south coast of Spain.

 Search, compare and book the lowest possible prices on discounted airfares and hotels from our online travel partners.